 - Letter of nomination

-- Mastership: three supporting letters (.doc or .pdf format only)
+- Mastership: three supporting letters (.doc, .docx, or .pdf format only)

-- National Awards: two supporting letters (.doc or .pdf format only)
+- National Awards: two supporting letters (.doc, .docx, or .pdf format only)

-You will also be asked to compose a short bio sketch of no longer than 175 words for the nominee.
-It is best to draft the biographical vignette to be pasted into the form; if you navigate away from the form before submitting, the information will not be saved.
-All information must be entered to submit.
-An acknowledgment will be sent electronically when the submission is received and the Nominator will be advised of any problems or issues that may arise.
+You will also be asked to compose a short bio sketch of no longer than 250 words for the nominee.
+An acknowledgment will be sent electronically when the submission is received, and the Nominator will be advised of any problems or issues.

-It is generally better NOT to let the nominee know about the nomination.
-Both awards and Masterships are competitive, not all those nominated are selected, and those not selected can be disappointed if they find this out.
+Both awards and Masterships are competitive, and not all persons nominated are selected.
+It is generally better NOT to inform the nominee of the nomination to avoid disappointment.
 All Nominators will receive a list of winners following approval by the Board of Regents in early December.
 Nominators should advise supporters of the outcome.